 ● Play around with plants and nature.
 Plants are known to have multiple benefits including boosting mood and productivity.
 There are several medicinal plants like tulsi, mint, and catnip that provide health benefits to the human body as well.

-● Make use of artwork and colors.
-Earthy colors and wooden furniture creates a calming effect on a patient’s mind, body, and soul.
+● Make use of artwork and colours.
+Earthy colours and wooden furniture creates a calming effect on a patient’s mind, body, and soul.
 Wall murals are also known to trick minds into thinking the room has more space.
 Do not just pick any mural though; certain murals make walls look like a piece of art, which is what you should go for.

 ● A few types of designs you could consider to create a welcoming environment would be minimalistic or Scandinavian designs.